joelchelliah/diy-lang-haskell/README.md

 > `batteriesIncluded :: Maybe[Bool]`

-This is a **(WIP)** Haskell port of Kjetil Valle's [diy lang tutorial/workshop](https://github.com/kvalle/diy-lang) which guides you through implementing your very own programming language, from scratch!
+This is a Haskell port of Kjetil Valle's [diy lang tutorial/workshop](https://github.com/kvalle/diy-lang), which guides you through implementing your very own programming language, from scratch!

 By the end of this tutorial you will be the proud author of a programming language, and will hopefully better understand how programming languages work  on a fundamental level.